NCHS-Software-Engineering/NCHS_Bus_App2025/README.md

     - Notifications are now implemented on Android devices and work in the background as long as permissions are a "yes."
         - The notifications are properly customized now.
 This means if a bus #3 changes to bus #5.
 Users will receive the notification, "Bus #3, which has been changed to bus #5, has arrived."
         - Users only receive notifications for the busses they have starred :)
+- Due to differences in requirements, Apple devices may not receive notifications as of now.

 ## The Website
 - The admin side now features better-balanced buttons and displays animations to improve user feedback